JohnSnowLabs/spark-nlp/docs/_posts/Meryem1425/2023-02-25-ner_vop_slim_wip_en.md

 This model extracts healthcare-related terms from the documents transferred from the patient's own sentences.

+Note: 'wip' suffix indicates that the model development is work-in-progress and will be finalised and the model performance will improved in the upcoming releases.

 ## Predicted Entities

 `AdmissionDischarge`, `Age`, `BodyPart`, `ClinicalDept`, `DateTime`, `Disease`, `Dosage_Strength`, `Drug`, `Duration`, `Employment`, `Form`, `Frequency`, `Gender`, `Laterality`, `Procedure`, `PsychologicalCondition`, `RelationshipStatus`, `Route`, `Symptom`, `Test`, `Vaccine`, `VitalTest`